Cancel anytime

 Key Offerings

-- Express Delivery: Time-sensitive package and document delivery worldwide.
-FedEx holds approximately 36% market share in the U.S. express delivery market.
+- Express Delivery: Time-critical delivery services for documents and packages globally.
+FedEx holds a significant share of the global express delivery market.
 Competitors include UPS and DHL.
+Revenue is not specifically reported for this segment alone.

 Market Dynamics